jordanmosakowski/co-vax-spotter/README.md

 ## Usage

-Sign in at https://covaxspotter.web.app/, select the locations you want to receive notifications at, and you're all set!
+Sign in at https://covaxspotter.web.app/, select the locations you want to receive notifications for, click Save, and you're all set!

 ## Development